Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Travel time: about 2 hours

-• Main drawback: the journey takes a long time because of the intermediate stops
+• Main disadvantage: the journey is long because of the intermediate stops

 • Recommended if: you want to save on your trip to St Andrews